 Fall Accident Prevention

-Obtaining photographic evidence of the accident scene can prove invaluable.
-Should you choose to file a personal injury claim later, physical and visual evidence from the scene can really help bolster your case.
+- Obtaining photographic evidence of the accident scene can prove invaluable.
+If you file a personal injury claim later, physical and visual evidence from the scene can help bolster your case.

 - If you have a cell phone, take photos of the dangerous condition that caused your injuries.
 Take photographs of your injuries as well.